Everything you need to know for your first Bali holiday!

-Incoming passengers to Bali are allowed one litre per person of their favourite duty free alcohol.
+Outgoing passengers to Bali, are allowed one litre per person of their favourite duty free alcohol.

 Nyepi Day _ Balinese New Year

-Warning: Now that you have been alerted to this very important Balinese event, you should remember the months of March and April and that Nyepi day dates change annually, when you are next booking your holiday to Bali.
-WHY? because all shops are closed for one day and some shops are closed for up to three days. and guests are reminded that they should remain quite and not leave there accommodation area.
-To check these dates google “when is nyepi day”.
+Warning: Now that you have been alerted to this very important Balinese event, you should remember the months of March and April and that Nyepi day dates change annually.
+WHY? because all shops are closed for one day and some shops are closed for up to three days. and guests are reminded that they should remain quiet and not leave their accommodation area.
+To check these dates, Google “when is nyepi day”.